-The wireless adapter-equipped computers in your network must be in the same IP address range (see Getting Started in this manual for a definition of IP address range.)
+The wireless adapter-equipped computers in your network must be in the same IP address range (see Getting Started in this manual for a definition of IP address range).
 To check on the IP address of the adapter, please do the following:

-Right-click on the Local Area Connection icon in the task bar.
+- Right-click on the Local Area Connection icon in the task bar. - Click on Status.